The Coming Real Democracy vs. The Current Plutocracy

 (Written and Recorded Before Trump Made Things Even Worse)

-It's not true, of course.
-America is not yet a real Democracy, or anything close to it.
-In fact, it is more of a Plutocracy than anything else.
-As a 2014 study by Princeton and Northwestern University reveals, America is dominated by an extremely wealthy and powerful few.
-And, while that in itself was not news, it is worthy to note that groups representing banking, corporate and other business interests have substantial independent impact on U.S. Government policy while average citizens and even large populist interest groups have little or no independent influence.
+However, such studies make it quite evident that groups representing banking, corporate and other business interests have substantial independent impact on U.S. Government policy while average citizens and even large populist interest groups have little or no independent influence.
 A wealthy few determine government policy, while the average American has very little power or influence.
 In fact, a wealthy few actually overrule the great and vast majority, and the evidence of that is overwhelming.

-So here, then, is a short address on the subject by J.J.
-Jeffers on the coming Democracy vs. the current Plutocracy.
-It was written and recorded as a video on 5-5-2015 before Donald Trump gained the spotlight, but it was not published.
-It is now shortened significantly and presented to illustrate how the real causes of our problems first began to negatively impact us decades ago, and it helps us to realize that Donald Trump's deceptive ideology only made things a lot worse for even more people.
+This prefaces a short address by J.J.
+Jeffers on The Coming Democracy vs. the Current Plutocracy.
+It was written and recorded as a video on 5-5-2015 before Donald Trump gained the spotlight.
+It was not published because it was too long, but i It is now shortened significantly.
+It is now presented to illustrate how the real causes of our problems first began to negatively impact us decades ago, and it helps us to realize that Donald Trump's misguided and deceptive ideology only made things a lot worse for even more people.

 TEXT of Speech: